 The pharmaceutical industry is an important economic factor in Austria.
-It contributes significantly to the creation of value in the local site and works actively to strengthen it as an economic, production, research and studies site.
+It contributes significantly towards the creation of value and works actively to strengthen Austria as a location for business, production, research and studies.
+Between 2012 and 2017, pharmaceutical companies in Austria invested 2.2 billion Euro.

 Every single company provides a significant contribution to the Austrian economy and the best possible health care.
 The interactive map under www.pharmastandort.at visualises the performance of the industry and shows what companies are constantly working for Austria.
-The added value created through the pharmaceutical industry in a further sense\ amounts to $\notin$ 9.6 billion, which corresponds to around 2.8% of the GDP.
+The added value created through the pharmaceutical industry in a further sense amounts to 9.6 billion Euro, which corresponds to around 2.8 % of the GDP.
 The people employed in the pharmaceutical industry (approximately 18,000 jobs) create more than 63,000 jobs in the economy due to indirect effects.

-Source: Life sciences and pharma: Economic Impact Analysis 2016
+Sources: company-owned publication 2012-2017; Life sciences and pharma: Economic Impact Analysis 2016

-\ included companies that are active in the following areas: research & development, sales, delivery, manufacturing
+$^{^{\}star}$ included companies that are active in the following areas: research & development, sales, delivery, manufacturing

-7 The pharmaceutical market
+9 The pharmaceutical market